Southern states declare state of emergency ahead of subtropical storm

 Florida Gov. Rick Scott issued the declaration for all 67 counties in his state.
 Mississippi Gov. Phil Bryant authorized the use of the National Guard, his office said in a statement.

-Alabama Gov. Kay Ivey issued a state of emergency for 40 counties that will go into effect at 6 a.m.
-Sunday, according to a statement from her office.
-Ivey activated the state’s Emergency Operations Center in Clanton, the statement said.
-The Alabama National Guard also activated its High Water Evacuation Teams.
+Alabama Gov. Kay Ivey issued a state of emergency for 40 counties, starting at 6 a.m.
+Sunday.
+Ivey activated the state's emergency operations center while the Alabama National Guard activated its high water evacuation teams.

+Alberto is expected to produce heavy rainfall and flooding over western Cuba, South Florida and the Florida Keys, the National Hurricane Center said Sunday.

+"Heavy rains and gusty winds continue to spread northward over Florida," it tweeted.
+"Hazardous storm surge is possible along portions of the central and eastern Gulf Coast beginning Sunday."

 The first named storm of this season, Alberto is expected to strengthen as it moves up the Gulf this weekend, the National Hurricane Center said, bringing heavy rains and possible floods to Florida and much of the Southeast in the coming days.

-“Do not think that only areas in the cone will be impacted — everyone in our state must be prepared,” Scott said in a statement.

-Cuba is expected to get as much as 15 inches of rain, the hurricane center said in an advisory Saturday morning, and the Florida Keys and South Florida could get as much as 10 inches.
+Cuba is expected to get as much as 15 inches of rain, the hurricane center said in an advisory Saturday, and the Florida Keys and South Florida could get as many as 10 inches.

-“Swells from Alberto will create dangerous surf and rip currents along the Gulf Coast,” the National Weather Service said.

-The center of the storm is expected to be move close to the western tip of Cuba on Saturday afternoon, then track up the eastern Gulf of Mexico in the night through Monday.

-The city of New Orleans urged residents and businesses to “get prepared and stay informed” about the storm.
+New Orleans urged residents and businesses to "get prepared and stay informed" about the storm.
 The main threat is from heavy rain that could lead to flooding, the city said, but also high winds and storm surge could cause problems.

 "I strongly encourage everyone to be safe and stay informed," Mayor LaToya Cantrell said in a statement.